peterkuma/comble-mip-icon-les/README.md

 The ICON model source code is located under `src/ICON_DWD_NWP_DEPHY`.
 Each of the main experiments has its own branch in its own subdirectory.
-The directory `src/ICON_DWD_NWP_DEPHY/bare` is a bare git repository which is shared for all of them and can be pushed into with `git push origin` *branch* from each of the experiment ICON source code subdirectories.
+The directory `src/ICON_DWD_NWP_DEPHY/bare` is a bare Git repository that is shared for all of them and can be pushed into with `git push origin` *branch* from each of the experiment ICON source code subdirectories.

-- `bare`: Git "bare" repository in which are of the branches for the experiments are stored by `git push`, from the repositories listed below.
+- `bare`: Git "bare" repository in which all of the branches for the experiments are stored by `git push` from the repositories listed below.
 - `baseline`: Baseline for all of the experiments.
-This inherits from the `icon-nwp-scm` branch of the [main ICON repository](https://gitlab.dkrz.de/icon/icon-nwp) and adds a fix for surface flux calcuation (commit b8e5168), use of `parturs` instead of `set_scm_bnd` for surface flux calculations (commit 576ab88), and changes required for the COMBLE forcing and vertical grid (commits dd6819 and c76eac).
+This inherits from the `icon-nwp-scm` branch of the [main ICON repository](https://gitlab.dkrz.de/icon/icon-nwp) and adds a fix for surface flux calculation (commit b8e5168), use of `parturs` instead of `set_scm_bnd` for surface flux calculations (commit 576ab88), and changes required for the COMBLE forcing and vertical grid (commits dd6819 and c76eac).
 - `baseline_fix_z0`: This inherits from `baseline` but also adds fixed surface roughness `z0h` (commit 446139).
 - `FixN`: Repository for the FixN experiment.
-This is based on `baseline_fix_z0` and adds fixed hydrometeor number concentration (commit 86c788) and turns of ice multiplication (commit 108088).
+This is based on `baseline_fix_z0` and adds fixed hydrometeor number concentration (commit 86c788) and turns off ice multiplication (commit 108088).
 The latter makes little difference, but secondary ice production (SIP) is supposed to be off for FixN.
 - `FixN_def_z0`: The same as above, but for the default z0 experiment, which